havrylenkok/atm_machines/README.md

 The app has pre-commit checks set up: black, isort, mypy...

+*why: formatting code manually is a pain; arguing about PEP8 compliance in PR reviews loses time*

 Pytest for unit tests.

+*why: familiarity; amount of features and plugins*

 Dockerfile and docker-compose services for both local and remote usage.
 Db as a volume for local app.

+*why: to be able to launch the app with 1 command with expectation to close-to-identical environment no matter what*

-Db as indicated in Dockerfile - Postgis.
+Db as indicated in Dockerfile - Postgresql+Postgis.
 Queried via Sqlalchemy+Geoalchemy2.
 Adapter - psycopg2.

+*why postgres: familiarity; ACID; plugins and docs*

-Mainly because asyncpg fails to install and would've taken a lot of time to investigate.
+*why psycopg2: familiarity; asyncpg fails to install and would've taken a lot of time to investigate*

+*why sqlalchemy: popularity and familiarity*

-Alembic for schema migrations.
+Alembic for schema migrations

+*why: popularity and familiarity*

 Due to postgres adapter the Fastapi views are sync.

+*why fastapi: fast in [benchmarks](http://klen.github.io/py-frameworks-bench/);
+stable, feature-rich and popular in the community; concise*

 Postgis is taken advantage of to query in the radius of location, and return distance from the location.